Akari (lamp): History

 Isamu Noguchi was born to a Japanese father and American mother, and was raised by his mother in the United States and Japan.
 He was a well-respected sculptor and artist by the late 1940s, but he struggled financially.

 On a trip to Japan in 1951, Noguchi visited Gifu, a town that specialized in making traditional paper lanterns.
 The mayor of Gifu approached Noguchi and asked him to modernize the lanterns, which were growing obsolete with the rise of electricity.
 Noguchi did so by redesigning the lamps to use light bulbs rather than candles, and using wire to make the shapes more sculptural.

-Noguchi viewed his new lanterns as works of art, rather than simple light sources, and called them Akari light sculptures.
-They could be easily folded and shipped, and were an immediate success in Japan and worldwide.
+Noguchi viewed his new lanterns as works of art rather than simple light sources.
+He called them "Akari light sculptures" and compared the light they emit to "the sun filtered through the paper of shoji".
+In reference to Jun'ichirō Tanizaki's seminal philosophical essay on Japanese aesthetics In Praise of Shadows, Noguchi mused, "All that you require to start a home are a room, a tatami, and Akari."

-The lamps are still handmade in Gifu by the original manufacturer, Ozeki & Co.
+They could be easily collapsed and shipped flat, and were an immediate success in Japan and worldwide.
+The resulting pieces have been exhibited in galleries, widely collected, and are held in many public collections such as the Museum of Modern Art and the Metropolitan Museum in New York, the Musée des Arts Décoratifs in Paris, and the Victoria and Albert Museum in London amongst others.
+The artist's designs continue to be handmade in Gifu by the original manufacturer, Ozeki & Co.

+Generations of architects and designers have drawn inspiration from Noguchi's Akari light sculptures, which have remained the architype for "silent dialogue between Japanese tradition and modernity" since their inception.
+More recent collaborations with designers such as Barber Osgerby and Sebastian Conran have paid homage to the originals, and been exhibited at international design events such as the London Design Festival, Paris's Maison & Object, as well as the Noguchi Museum itself.